Last Updated on November 16, 2024

 Not far from Paseo de Montejo is El Pinar, a beautiful pink house, that is one of the most photographed houses in Merida.
 Since it’s a privately owned home, you can’t go in, but it’s worth a quick stop to snap a Insta worthy photo.

 The house is located on Calle 60, between Calle 35 and Avenida Colon.
-You can take either of these side street off Paseo de Montejo to get there.
+You can take either of these side streets off Paseo de Montejo to get there.
 Definitely worth a little detour.

 Visit Mercado de Santiago